Guillermo Cano Isaza: Death

 In an October 1995 ruling, four individuals (María Ofelia Saldarriaga, Pablo Enrique Zamora, Carlos Martínez Hernández, and Luis Carlos Molina Yepes) were found guilty of conspiring to commit his murder and sentenced to prison terms of 16 years, 8 months.
-However, on appeal, the convictions of all but Molina were overturned.
+However, on appeal the convictions of all but Molina were overturned.

 Legacy

+In 1987 a bust of Cano was erected in his memory.
+It was bombed that same year and also in 1988.
+Years later, it was restored.

 In 1997, UNESCO created an annual prize that bears his name—the UNESCO/Guillermo Cano World Press Freedom Prize—which serves to honour a person or institution that has done outstanding work in defending the freedom of the press.
-In 2000 he was named one of International Press Institute's 50 World Press Freedom Heroes of the 20th century.
+In 2000, he was named one of International Press Institute's 50 World Press Freedom Heroes of the 20th century.

 Cano is portrayed by the Colombian actor Germán Quintero in the TV series Escobar, el patrón del mal.